bavelsoft/fieldmapper/README.md

         }
     }

-If any of the types of the getters and setters don't match up, it will automatically call your conversion method:
+You can also define methods to convert between fields types, and the generated code will call them:

     interface Foo {
         @TypeMapper